nitrotasks/nitro/README.md

 - Then run `npm install`

 ## Development (without server)
+- Use `npm run test:fast` to run tests only, without building and coverage.
 - You can use `npm run watch`.
 It uses webpack-dev-server, which has nice live js & css reloading.
 - Sign in with `local@nitrotasks.com`, no password.